keu/docs/astro/connect-azure.md

 </Tabs>

-## Authentication options
+## Authorization options

-Authentication is the process of verifying a user's identity before allowing them access to organizational applications and resources.
+Authorization is the process of verifying a user or service's permissions before allowing them access to organizational applications and resources.
+Astro clusters must be authorized to access external resources from your cloud.

 ### Azure account access keys